-Argyro Kavadella
+Argyro Kavadella Athens Dental School Thiyon 2 Goudi

-Athens Dental School Thiron 2 Goudi Athens 11527
+Athens 11527 Greece

-Tel: +302 to 282 938 7 Fax +302 10 282 938 7
+Tel: +302 10 282 938 7 Falx +302 10 282 938 7 e-mail: ak aved @dent u.ca. gr doi:10.1111.6je.1203 bstract

-e-mail: ak avad @dent u oa.gr Accepted: 14 February 2013
+Accepted: 14 February 2013

-Aims: To provide evidence-based and peer-reviewed recommendations for the development of dental continuing professional development (CPD) learning e-modules
+Aims: To provide evidence-based and peer-reviewed recommendations for the development of dental continuing professional development (CPD) learning e-modules.

-Methods: The present recommendations are consensus recommendations of the DentCPD project team and were informed by a literature research, consultations from e-learning and IT expert, discussions amongst the participants attending a special interest group during the 2012 ADEE meeting, and feedback from the evaluation procedures of the exemplar e-module (as described in a companion paper within this Supelement).
-The main focus of these recommendations is on the courses and modules organised and offered by dental schools.
+Method: The present recommendations are consensus recommendations of the DentiPD points team and were informed by a literature research, consultations from elearning and IT expert, discussions amongst the participants attending a special interest group during the 2012 ADEE meeting, and feedback from the evaluation procoduces of the exemplar e-madule (as described in a companion space within this Supjement).
+The main focus of these recommendations is on the courses and modules organized and offered by dental schools.

 Results and discussion: E-modules for dental CPD, as well as for other health professionals' continuing education, have been implemented and evaluated for a number of years.
-Research shows that the development of e-modules is a team process, undertaken by academics, subject experts, pedagogists, IT and web designers, learning technologists and librarians.
-The e-module must have clear learning objectives (outcomes), addressing the learners' individual needs, and must be visually attractive, relevant, interactive, promoting critical thinking and providing feedback.
-The text, graphics and animations must support the objectives and enable the learning process by creating an attractive, easy to navigate and interactive electronic environment.
-Technology is usually a concern for learners and tutors therefore, it must be kept simple and intemperable within different systems and software.
+Research shows that the development of e-modules is a team process, undersake by scackemics, subject experts, peckagogius, IT and web designers, kuming technologists and librarians.
+The e-module must have does learning objective (southours), addressing the learners' individual needs, and must be visually attractive, relevant, intencible, promoting critical thinking and providing feedback.
+The text graphics and azimutations must support the objectives and enable the learning process by creating an attractive, easy to neighte and interactive electronic environment.
+Technology is usually a concern for its amers and tutory therefore, it must be kept simple and interspeakle within different systems and software.
 The pedagogical and technological proficiency of educators is of paramount importance, yet remains a challenge in many instances.

-Condusions: The development of e-courses and modules for dental CPD is an endeavour undertaken by a group of professionals.
-It must be underpined by sound pedagogical and e-learning principles and must incorporate elements for effective visual learning and visual design and a simple, consistent technology.
+Conclusions: The development of e-courses and modules for dental CPD is an endeavour undertaken by a group of professionals.
+It must be underpined by sound profagogical and e-learning principles and must incorporate elements for effective visual learning and visual design and a simple, consistent technology.

-Electronic educational potential in dental con
+Electronic educational potential in dental con-

-© 2013 John Wiley & Sons AS Bir J Dent Educ 97 (Suppl.
-1) (2013) 45-54 45
+© 2013 John Wiley & Sons A.S.
+Bur J Dent Educ 17 (Suppl.
+1) (2013) 45-56 45